-When the inventor of chess showed his invention to the Emperor of India, he was very impressed by the invention.
+The Wheat and a Chessboard is an ancient legend about the inventor of chess, who showed his invention to the Emperor of India for the first time.
+The Emperor was very impressed by the invention.

 He liked it so much, that he offered any reward the inventor could wish for.

 The inventor said: “My wish is very simple.